What To Eat When Camping?

 *Update: We do the same with the camper van instead of the tent.

-When you go camping, you do not have to live on sandwiches that you prepare and put in your camping backpack, although if you have a good budget, you can eat at bars and restaurants. 😉
+When you go camping, you do not have to live on sandwiches, although if you have a good budget, you can eat at bars and restaurants. 😉

 But if this is not the case, here are some examples of food that can be easily prepared, although you must go to the supermarket.